-- 1. Create surface modeling with rendering & sheet metal components for preparation of product design with catalogue. - 2.
-Analyse the weldments structure using special tools with preparation of fabrication drawing. - 3.
-Impart the knowledge on shape optimization study to reduce the weight for comparative study. - 4.
-Create the generative shape design for finding the best design with preparation of product catalogue. - 5.
-Analyse the static stress analysis report for the given component to find the failure analysis and study the injection molding time study.
+- 1. To create surface modeling with rendering & sheet metal components for preparation of product design with catalogue. - 2.
+To prepare the weldments structure using special tools with preparation of fabrication drawing. - 3.
+To impart the knowledge on shape optimization study to reduce the weight for comparative study. - 4.
+To create the generative shape design for finding the best design with preparation of product catalogue. - 5.
+To prepare the static stress analysis report for the given component to find the failure analysis and study the injection molding time study.